5 Tools and Strategies for Enhanced Decision-Making

 Often these decisions are straightforward and require little analytics in making them.

 The primary decision-making process in programmed decisions lies in creating the procedures and policies that must be followed.
-This leads into the next type of decisions making managers face.
+This leads to the next type of decisions making managers face.

 2. Process Decisions

 The most vital part of any management job is process management.